-Watch for zodiacal light or false dawn | EarthSky.org
+All you need to know: Zodiacal light | EarthSky.org

-If you’re in the Northern Hemisphere, it’s time to start looking for the zodiacal light – or false dawn – an eerie light in the east before sunrise, visible in clear dark skies in the months around the autumn equinox.
-If you’re in the Southern Hemisphere in September or October, look in the west after sunset instead, for the same phenomenon, now called the false dusk.
+We passed a new moon in late August, and the moon is still out of the early morning sky.
+That means now is a good time – from Earth’s Northern Hemisphere – to try looking for the zodiacal light, or false dawn, an eerie light in the east before sunrise, visible in clear dark skies in the months around the autumn equinox.
+If you’re in the Southern Hemisphere, look in the west after sunset instead, for the same phenomenon, now called the false dusk.

 The light looks like a hazy pyramid.
+It appears in the sky just before true dawn lights the sky.
 It’s comparable in brightness to the Milky Way, but even milkier in appearance.
-Follow the links below to learn more about the zodiacal light.

-How I can see the zodiacal light?
 Maybe you’ve seen the zodiacal light in the sky already and not realized it.
 Maybe you glimpsed it while driving on a highway or country road.
 This strange light is a seasonal phenomenon.
 Springtime and autumn are best for seeing it, no matter where you live on Earth.

+How can I see the zodiacal light?
 Suppose you’re driving toward the east – in the hour before dawn – in autumn.
 You catch sight of what you think is the light of a nearby town, just over the horizon.
 But it might not be a town.
 It might be the zodiacal light.
-The light looks like a hazy pyramid of light extending up from the eastern horizon, shortly before morning twilight begins.
+The light extends up from the eastern horizon, shortly before morning twilight begins.
 The zodiacal light can be extremely bright and easy to see from latitudes like those in the southern U.S.

-We also sometimes hear from skywatchers in the northern U.S. or Canada, who’ve captured images of the zodiacal light.
+We also sometimes hear from skywatchers in the northern U.S. or Canada who’ve captured images of the zodiacal light.

 You’ll need a dark sky location to see the zodiacal light, someplace where city lights aren’t obscuring the natural lights in the sky.

-The zodiacal light is most visible before dawn in autumn (September or October for the Northern Hemisphere, March or April for the Southern Hemisphere) because autumn is when the ecliptic – or path of the sun and moon – stands nearly straight up with respect to your eastern horizon before dawn.
+The zodiacal light is most visible before dawn in autumn because autumn is when the ecliptic – or path of the sun and moon – stands nearly straight up with respect to your eastern horizon before dawn.
 Likewise, the zodiacal light is easiest to see just after true night falls in your springtime months, because then the ecliptic is most perpendicular to your western horizon in the evening.
+That’s true no matter where you are on Earth.

 In autumn, the zodiacal light can be seen in the hour before true dawn begins.
 Or, in spring, it can be seen for up to an hour after all traces of evening twilight leave the sky.
 Unlike true dawn or dusk, though, there’s no rosy color to the zodiacal light.
 The reddish skies at dawn and dusk are caused by Earth’s atmosphere, while the zodiacal light originates far outside our atmosphere, as explained below.